SDSU Options for Education Abroad

 SDSU has partnerships with four different providers who offer programs in all subject areas, on all continents.
-These providers are reputable and have strong connections in study abroad destinations.
+These providers are reputable and have strong connections in education abroad.
 Typically, they also have in-country liaisons, who are there to assist students with any academic, social or housing concerns.
-The majority of SDSU study abroad students choose one of these options, and you can see more of what is available by browsing their sites.
+The majority of SDSU education abroad students choose one of these options, and you can see more of what is available by browsing their sites.
 Learn more about CAPA, CIEE and ISA.

 Another option for students is ISEP Direct.
 Student pay ISEP for tuition, fees, and housing.
 Students then typically pay for meals, transportation, and miscellaneous expenses on their own while abroad.
 Students also pay for a required Cultural Insurance Services International (CISI) insurance plan and risk management fee and are billed at SDSU.
 Learn more about ISEP Direct.